-Improving neuroplasticity with neuroplasticity exercises has proven to reduce the incidence of dementia and Alzheimer’s in older adults.
+Improving neuroplasticity with neuroplasticity exercises has proven to reduce the incidence of age-related cognitive illnesses.
 There’s no age limit to improving brain plasticity.
 However, mental stimulation is an essential part of health no matter your age.

 So, what should you do to improve your neuroplasticity?

 Examples of neuroplasticity exercises may not be what you think—rather than Sudoku, they have to be attention-intense to keep the brain learning, growing, and changing.
 On a Working In podcast, neuroscientist Dr Tara Swart shared;